vinli/docs/web/distance-services/index.rst

 The Distance Service is designed to enable odometer based features.
 Using distance service it is possible to:
  * Generate a 'best guess' odometer reading for a given point in time
  * Submit odometer readings to the Vinli Platform
- * Create odometer triggers for milage milestones or a recurring milage intervals.
+ * Create odometer triggers for mileage milestones or a recurring mileage intervals.

 .. toctree::